Rotalia (corporation)

+Korp!
 Rotalia is an Estonian student corporation.
+Its members and chapters are located around the world.

+History

-The corporation (Corps) was established on 10 November 1913 in Saint Petersburg.
-Since 1918 the corporation main activity took place in Tartu and Tallinn, Estonia.
+The corporation (Corps) was established on November 10, 1913 in Saint Petersburg in Russia.
+Its founders were ten students, including Jüri Uluots and Otto Tief.
+Since 1918, the corporation's main activity was Tartu and Tallinn, Estonia.

 After the Soviet occupation of the country in 1944, the corporation continued its activities in exile.
-Chapters were established e.g. in Sweden, Australia, Canada and United States.
+Chapters were established in Sweden, Australia, Canada, and United States.
+Korp!
+Rotalia USA was incorporated in the United States in 1956.

-In 1988 the corporation's activity re-established in Tartu.
+In 1988, Rotalia was re-established in Tartu.
+Its emphasis is spiritual development, social development, and physical development.

+In October 2023, Rotalia celebrated its 100th anniversary at Tartu College.
+As of 2024, it has more than 600 members in ten cities, including Tallinn, Tartu, Brussels, New York, Philadelphia, PA, Chicago, IL, Washington, D.C., Seattle, Los Angeles, Ottawa, Toronto, and Vancouver.